CKs-Technology-News/PrivacyTools/README.md

 ## [Text Sharing](#text-sharing)
+- [~decentralized p2p PasteBin](https://envs.net/~grizzly/dpaste/#/TUF2MHdmUTdsdHR3eHRpdENIVEtMYWh2eWhjbW9GR0JlQk1UUFVrNnltdz0=) – P2P based and decentralized PasteBin, the source code is afaik not available.
 - [0bin](https://0bin.net/) – 0bin is a client-side-encrypted alternative Pastebin.
 You can store code, text and images online for a set period of time and share with the world.
 - [AnonPaste](https://anonpaste.org/) – Forked from private bin, and features the option set pastes to never expire.
 - [CryptoContainer](https://github.com/Alex014/CryptoContainer) – Encrypted messaging system inside container.
 - [HedgeDoc](https://hedgedoc.org/) – The best platform to write and share markdown.
 - [NoPaste](https://github.com/bokub/nopaste) – An open-source website similar to Pastebin where you can store any piece of code, and generate links for easy sharing.
 - [Pastor](https://gitlab.com/cocainefarm/pastor) – The Pastebin that hopefully doesn't suck.
 - [PrivateBin](https://privatebin.info/directory/) – Minimalist, open source online Pastebin where the server has zero knowledge of pasted data.
 Data is encrypted and decrypted in the browser using 256 bits AES.
+PrivateBin offers a [list of instances](https://privatebin.info/directory/).
 - [Stikked](https://github.com/claudehohl/Stikked) – An advanced and beautiful pastebin written in PHP.
 You can also self-host it.
 - [VeryBin](https://www.verybin.com/) – An anonymous and encrypted online Pastebin using 256-bit AES.
+- [Yopass](https://yopass.se/) – Secure sharing of secrets, passwords and files.
 - [publicnote](https://publicnote.com/) – Enter any title above to access a note.
 No account required.
 - [writefreely](https://writefreely.org/) – An open source platform for building a writing space on the web.

 ### [Disposable Text Sharing](#disposable-text-sharing)
 - [One-Time Secret](https://github.com/onetimesecret/onetimesecret) – One-Time Secret is a way to share sensitive information simple and secure.